 Using wind power to generate energy

 100 metres above our heads, the blades of ENGIE Electrabel’s wind turbines are generating electricity depending on the speed of the wind.
 The capacity of our onshore wind turbines varies from 2 to 3.5 MW.
 Together they are currently able to generate electricity equal to that consumed by 160,000 households.
-By 2020, we plan to have doubled our onshore wind power capacity.
+By 2020, we plan to have installed 500 MW onshore wind power capacity.

 Onshore wind turbines: